 “The Federal Child Support Guidelines identify broad categories of child related expenses that might not be considered part of your monthly child support payment.”

 The expenses referred to in the Federal Child Support Guidelines are often referred to as “section 7 expenses.”
-Expenses like these cover a portion or all of the costs involved.
+Expenses cover a portion or all of the costs of child care.
 There are a few things to take into consideration that can determine the inclusion or exclusion of a section 7 expense.

 This can include the necessity of the expense to the well-being of the child.
 It can also include the reasonableness of the expense when compared with the financial resources of the parent as well as the spending patterns of the family prior to the separation.